huseyinbuyukdere/to-do-web/README.md

-# Getting Started with Create React App
+# Getting Started

+This project is working but it is not completely done ?

+Why ?
+These are not exist

+-   Unit tests
+-   Eslint with husky
+-   Filter feature of list
+-   Refresh token mechanism for api calls

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).